Mastermindless/Mastermindless/README.md

 🧬 Director, Bioinformatics & AI - Portfolio

 Welcome to my portfolio repository!
-I’m Dr. Martin Schwill, a computational biologist and AI specialist with over a decade of experience in bioinformatics, multi-omics integration, and AI-driven drug discovery.
+I’m Dr. Martin Schwill, a computational biochemist and AI specialist with over a decade of experience in biochemistry, bioinformatics, multi-omics integration, structural biology, transcriptomics (scRNASeq) and AI-driven drug discovery.
 My passion lies in leveraging data science to solve complex challenges in pre-clinical research and translational medicine.

 🚀 Expertise at a Glance